 Bruce Byers has been writing to inform and inspire readers about natural history, ecology, and conservation for decades.
 “In Our Place,” his monthly column in the Boulder Daily Camera newspaper (Boulder, Colorado) ran from 1991 to 1992.
-Starting in 2011, he has posted more than 125 stories on his blog, Ecologia: Essays and Adventures from Bruce Byers Consulting.
-The essays combine elements of travel writing and creative nonfiction nature writing, and include lots of photos, in a photojournalistic style.
+Starting in 2011, he has posted more than 135 stories on his blog, Ecologia: Essays and Adventures from Bruce Byers Consulting.
+The essays combine elements of travel writing and creative nonfiction nature writing, and are illustrated with photos, in a photojournalistic style.
 They take readers along on consulting trips and personal travels to diverse ecosystems in dozens of countries.

 - Ten Questions in the Andrews Forest.
-The Forest Log (Spring Creek Project, Oregon State University), October 2019
+October 2019.
+The Forest Log (Spring Creek Project, Oregon State University).

 - The Ecology of Bourbon Country.
 January 2020.
 Ecotone (Ecological Society of America).

 - The View from Cascade Head: Lessons for the Biosphere from the Oregon Coast.
 2020.
 Oregon State University Press.

 - Coronavirus, Human Hubris, and Life in the Coevolving Biosphere.
 August 2020.
 Ecotone (Ecological Society of America).

 - Alexander von Humboldt for Ecologists.
 January 2021.
 Ecotone (Ecological Society of America).